tayyabsaleem7756/ignicube/README.md

 This command will prompt you for your:

-- **prodject** name
+**Project name?** name
-- **baseUrl** (e.g. www.mytestdomain.com)
+**What is the baseUrl for this project? e.g(www.mydomain.com)** **Do you want configure testrail?'** (y/N)
 The third confirmation is for `testrail configuration` if you want to configure so type y,
-- **Do you want configure testrail?'** (y/N)

 ## Setup almost Done !

 The command from above would create the following structure and inject new scripts in package.json.
 Rest of cypress project will remain as it is

 ```
 - core/pageObject